w-decker/w-decker.github.io/blog.md

 <details>
 <summary style="font-weight: bold; font-size: 18px;">Why?</summary>
 <br>
 <p>I think a one-dimensional answer to the question posed in this section's title is <i>"to make things easier"</i>.
 Yes, this is true, but what <i>"things"</i> need to be streamlined?
 Psychological data has increasingly become larger and more complex.
-Gone are the days when you might compute a t-test by hand for a publishable project; journals are looking for gaudier figures who describe methods and more; and data are quite complex.
+Gone are the days when you might compute a t-test by hand for a publishable project; journals are looking for gaudier figures; and data are quite complex.
 In this inaugural blog post, I will describe some valuable use cases of computer programming in Psychological Sciences.
 There's also a lot that I don't touch on.
 Let me know what you think!</p>
 </details>

 <details>